Singapore LLP Registration

 The LLP registration process consists of two steps: a) name reservation; and b) registration of the entity.
 Under normal circumstances, an LLP registration can be completed in a single day.

-LLP – Corporate Documents Issued
+Corporate Documents Issued for Singapore LLPs

 ACRA will send an email notification confirming the Singapore LLP registration.
 A business profile containing the registration details can be obtained from ACRA upon successful registration of the LLP.
 Both of these documents are provided in a softcopy format via email which is sufficient to all purposes in Singapore.
 If required, certified hard copies can always be requested from ACRA office by filing an application accordingly.

-LLP – Bank Account Opening
+Bank Account Opening for a Singapore LLP

 After registering the LLP, a bank account can be opened in any of the several international, foreign and local banks in Singapore.
 LLP may open a multiple account of various currencies or can also open a single multi currency account.
 Typically, the banks will require the following documents: